electricimp/LSM9DS0/README.md

 imu.setInertInt1En_P2(1);
 // set active-high
 imu.setIntActivehigh_XM();
-// throw interrupt on 1G in Z
+// throw interrupt on if acceleration greater than +/- 1.2 g occurs in any direction imu.setInt1Ths_A(1.2);
-imu.setInt1Ths_A(16000);
 ```

 #### setInt2Ths_A(*threshold*)
-Set the absolute value threshold for inertial interrupt generator 1 in any axis.
+Set the absolute value threshold for inertial interrupt generator 2 in any axis.

 #### setInt1Duration_A(*numsamples*)
 Set the number of samples that must be measured over the threshold before throwing an interrupt on generator 1.